leanprover/logic_and_proof_lean3/elementary_number_theory.rst

 #.
 Check whether the following multiplicative inverses exist, and if so, find them.

-   -  The multiplicative inverse of 5 modulo 7;
+   -  the multiplicative inverse of 5 modulo 7
-   -  The multiplicative inverse of 17 modulo 21;
+   -  the multiplicative inverse of 17 modulo 21
-   -  The multiplicative inverse of 4 modulo 14;
+   -  the multiplicative inverse of 4 modulo 14
-   -  The multiplicative inverse of :math:`-2` modulo 9.
+   -  the multiplicative inverse of :math:`-2` modulo 9

 #.
 Find all integers :math:`x` such that :math:`75x \equiv 45 \pmod{8}`.